 great places to visit off the beaten path.

 Consistent with the goal of LondonUnveiled.com to highlight some of the lesser known activities, places and history of London, an afternoon spent kayaking on Regent’s Canal seemed an interesting premise.
 The experience was certainly unique.
-Not yet a regular sight or activity, kayaking or traveling with inflatable paddle boards on the canal does afford one an immediate escape from the noise and traffic of central London as well as having a different perspective of many familiar sites.
+Not yet a regular sight or activity, kayaking on the canal does afford one an immediate escape from the noise and traffic of central London as well as having a different perspective of many familiar sites.
 Paddling up to Camden Lock and watching a canal boat rise from the lower level in front of you while throngs of tourists and locals alike soak up the Camden atmosphere above certainly provides a fresh perspective on this busy part of London.

 But perhaps most surprising was the tranquility on the stretch of canal that parallels the London Zoo and aviary.
 With lush greenery and trees on both sides, and only a few joggers or cyclists quietly passing on the tow path, you can easily forget that you are in the heart of London.